Government procurement in the United States: Cancellation of contract

 Contractors are understandably quite upset when an awarded contract is cancelled before contract performance can begin.
 There is some authority for a contractor to recover bid preparation costs in very limited circumstances.
-Even so, a contracting agency need only establish a reasonable basis to support a decision to cancel an RFQ; in this regard, so long as there is a reasonable basis for doing so, an agency may cancel an RFQ no matter when the information precipitating the cancellation first arises, even if it is not until quotations have been submitted and evaluated.
-Quality Tech., Inc., B-292883.2, Jan.
-21, 2004, 2004 CPD para.
-29 at 2–3; Datatrak Consulting, Inc., B-292502 et al., September 26, 2003, 2003 CPD para.
-169 at 5.
+Before contracts are awarded, an agency need only establish a reasonable basis to support a decision to cancel an RFQ: in this regard, so long as there is a reasonable basis for doing so, an agency may cancel an RFQ no matter when the information precipitating the cancellation first arises, even if it is not until quotations have been submitted and evaluated.
 It is well established that an agency's lack of funding for a procurement provides a reasonable basis for cancellation, as agencies cannot award contracts which exceed available funds.
-First Enter., B-221502.3, Mar.
-24, 1986, 86-1 CPD para.
-290 at 3.
-Procurement authorities are presumed to act in good faith and in order for GAO to conclude otherwise, the record must show that procuring officials intended to injure the protester.
-Cycad Corp., B‑255870, April 12, 1994, 94-1 CPD para.
-253 at 5.
-A protester's mere inference of bad faith is insufficient.
+Procurement authorities are presumed to act in good faith: in order for GAO to conclude otherwise, the record must show that procuring officials intended to injure the protester, and a protester's mere inference of bad faith is insufficient.